Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Experiments with VirtualHome

 \subsection{Observations and Results}

-In this subsection, we delve into observations and outcomes from our experiments in the VH environment.
-This encompasses quantitative results, as per the metrics established and qualitative insights that enhance our understanding of state-of-the-art LLMs in robotic task planning.
+Our test set consists of 10 tasks in Virtual Home as described in Table \ref{tab:baseline-results}.
 For each experiment, we run our algorithm five times with a temperature of 0.5 and report average scores across the runs.
+We study three variants of our algorithm: BrainBody-LLM (with feedback), BrainBody-LLM (without feedback) and Base-LLM (without Body-LLM and intermediate high level planning).